joffrey-bion/fx-gson/README.md

             this.lastName = new SimpleStringProperty(lastName);
         }

-        // getters / setters / prop getters
-    }
+        // getters, setters, and property getters are omitted for brevity }

-Here is how it is serialized:
+Here is how `new Person("Hans", "Muster")` is serialized:

 <table>
     <tr>